fboucquez/symbol-bootstrap/docs/config.md

   $ symbol-bootstrap config

 OPTIONS
+  -a, --assembly=assembly                   The assembly that define the node(s) layout.
+It can be provided via custom
-  -a, --assembly=assembly                   The assembly, example "dual" for testnet.
-If not provided, the value is
-                                            resolved from the target/preset.yml file.
+                                            preset or cli parameter.
+If not provided, the value is resolved from the target/preset.yml file.

   -c, --customPreset=customPreset           External preset file.
-Values in this file will override the provided presets
+Values in this file will override the provided
+                                            presets.

   -h, --help                                It shows the help of this command.

-  -p, --preset=(bootstrap|testnet|mainnet)  The network preset, can be provided via custom preset or cli parameter.
-If
+  -p, --preset=(bootstrap|testnet|mainnet)  The network preset.
+It can be provided via custom preset or cli parameter.
-                                            not provided, the value is resolved from the target/preset.yml file.
+                                            If not provided, the value is resolved from the target/preset.yml file.

-  -r, --reset                               It resets the configuration generating a new one
+  -r, --reset                               It resets the configuration generating a new one.

   -t, --target=target                       [default: target] The target folder where the symbol-bootstrap network is
                                             generated